elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >     # repquota -a
 >
 >
 > While the report is easy to read, a few points should be explained.
-The **&#8211;** displayed after each user is a quick way to determine whether the block or inode limits have been exceeded.
+The **-** displayed after each user is a quick way to determine whether the block or inode limits have been exceeded.
 If either soft limit is exceeded, a **+** appears in place of the corresponding **-**; the first **-** represents the block limit, and the second represents the inode limit.

-Let&#8217;s go ahead and setup our sdb1 partition to have user quotas.
-First let&#8217;s remove the encryption from that partition:
+Let's go ahead and setup our sdb1 partition to have user quotas.
+First let's remove the encryption from that partition:

     [root@rhel01 ~]# dmsetup ls
     VolGroup-lv_swap    (253:1)